Does your home:

-The best way to address any comfort, energy efficiency, or health concerns is to learn how a house works as a system so that the system can perform at its best.
+The best way to address any energy efficiency, comfort, or health concerns is to learn how a house works as a whole system so that the whole system can perform at its best.

-Just as your car is made up of interacting components and systems, and when one component fails, it affects the performance of the entire vehicle.
-Do you know that the same goes for your house?
+A home is made up of interacting systems, and when one system fails, it affects the performance of the entire home.

-High energy bills, uneven temperatures from room-to-room, drafts, moisture, mold, mildew, poor indoor air quality, ice dams, pest infestations, seemingly uncontrollable humidity levels, and even premature deterioration of building materials can all be the result of a breakdown in the relationship between the systems in your house.
+High energy bills, uneven temperatures from room-to-room, drafts, moisture, mold, mildew, poor indoor air quality, ice dams, pest infestations, seemingly uncontrollable humidity levels, and even premature deterioration of building materials can all be the result of a breakdown in the interrelationships between the systems in your house.
 The systems include the home’s building envelope (exterior walls, doors, windows, foundations, roofs), and the heating, ventilation, and air conditioning (HVAC) equipment.

 A house is a very complex system, with each part of the interactive system affecting every other part of the system.
-How things function as a whole is the focus of our investigation.
+How things function as a whole is the focus of ELEMENTS assessments.

-Properly diagnosing and fixing root causes requires a house-as-a-system approachbased on building science.
-That’s exactly what our BPI certified professionals and accredited contracting companies are trained to do.
+Properly diagnosing and fixing root causes requires a house-as-a-system approach based on building science.
+That’s exactly what our certified and accredited professionals are trained to do.
 They conduct a comprehensive whole home assessment to find the real underlying issues and problems, and then prescribe and prioritize improvements that make the system as a whole function at its best.